MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### Selecting the Right Input Format

 Should you use Quil or QIR?
 It comes down to your end use case.
+QIR is more accessible for many users; Quil is more powerful today.

-If you're using Qiskit, Q#, or another toolkit that supports QIR generation, and your application works on Rigetti targets, then QIR is right for you!
-QIR is a rapidly evolving specification, and Rigetti will continue to increase support for more advanced QIR programs as time passes, so what can't be compiled today may well compile tomorrow.
+If you're using Qiskit, Q#, or another toolkit that supports QIR generation, and your application works on Rigetti targets via Azure Quantum, then QIR is right for you!
+QIR has a rapidly evolving specification, and Rigetti will continue to increase support for more advanced QIR programs as time passes.
+What can't be compiled today may well compile tomorrow.

 On the other hand, Quil programs express the full set of functionality available to users of Rigetti systems from any platform including Microsoft Azure.
-If you're looking to tailor the decomposition of your quantum gates or write programs at the pulse level, then you'll want to work in Quil.
+If you're looking to tailor the decomposition of your quantum gates or write programs at the pulse level, then you'll want to work in Quil, because those capabilities are not yet available through QIR.

 ## Example Using [`pyquil-for-azure-quantum`]